 1999 Winner of The New York Dance & Performance Award "Bessie"

 Welcomes You To

 “Sharon Skepple’s gloriously weighted solo dancing are pungent reminders of the electrifying revolutionary contributions modern dance made to human expression during the period in which Graham was its chief exponent.”

 -D.J.
 McDONALD, Berkshire Eagle

-In 2006, After eighteen years, Skepple-Mayfield retired from Garth Fagan Dance to pursue a career in dance education.
-After relocating to Augusta, Georgia, Sharon Skepple Mayfield worked as a freelance dance instructor for local dance programs teaching modern dance technique for all levels and ages.
+In 2006, after eighteen years, Skepple-Mayfield retired from Garth Fagan Dance to pursue a career in dance education.
+After relocating to Augusta, Georgia, Sharon Skepple Mayfield worked as a freelance dance instructor for local dance programs, teaching modern dance techniques for all levels and ages.
 She became a faculty member for the Richmond County Board of Education’s Arts Infusion Program at Windsor Spring Elementary School where she taught K-5 students basic dance technique and theatre etiquette.

 In 2013, after teaching at Colton Ballet since 2006, Mayfield created The Mayfield Dance & Music LLC, (MayfieldDance) to provide modern dance classes in a structured, motivational environment where movement invention is deeply explored and a higher level of discipline and self-confidence is encouraged.
-This technical training hub provides safe healthy challenges for the developing dancer by preparing them for life, college, and the artistic process of being marketable. and MayfieldDance school exemplifies the importance of training of the body and the mind of a dancer, creating disciplined well-rounded human beings.
+This technical training school provides safe, healthy challenges for the developing dancer by preparing them for life, college, and the artistic process of being marketable.
+MayfieldDance school exemplifies the importance of training of the body and the mind of a dancer, creating disciplined, well-rounded human beings.